Short-Term Treatment Options for Addiction – Pros & Cons

 Pros

-Entering a treatment program means spending time away from home and family.
-In the case of residential treatment, this may entail anywhere from seven to 30 days of living at a treatment facility.
+Entering a treatment program means spending time away from home and family, so you are able to focus on your recovery.
+When you are in residential treatment, this may last from seven to 30 days in a treatment facility.
 In this respect, short-term treatment options for addiction cause considerably less disruption in your daily life as compared to the 60 and 90 day duration stays typical of long-term treatment.

-Short-term treatment options for addiction are also considerably cheaper than other programs due to the limited treatment duration.
-On average, drug treatment costs can run anywhere from $300 to $3,000 a day depending on the scope of the program and types of amenities offered.
-Under these conditions, the costs of a long-term program can be astronomical.
+Short-term treatment options for addiction are also considerably cheaper than other programs because the treatment duration is limited.
+On average, drug treatment costs can range from $300 to $3,000 a day, depending on the scope of the program and types of amenities offered.
+Under these conditions, long-term program costs can become unreachable.

 Cons

 The drawbacks of short-term treatment options for addiction only become an issue in cases where a person is coming off a chronic or long-term addiction problem.
-According to the Substance Abuse & Mental Health Services Administration, more severe forms of addiction tend to require more intensive, long-term treatment approaches due to the complexity of the addiction problem.
+More severe forms of addiction tend to require more intensive, long-term treatment approaches because of the complexity of the addiction problem.

 In effect, short-term programs don’t allow a person enough time to adjust to a drug-free lifestyle after living with addiction for months or even years at a time.
 Chronic addictions also tend to breed psychological problems, such as depression and anxiety disorders, which further worsen the severity of addiction over time.